codejay12/codejay12.github.io/README.md

 # codejay12.github.io
-This is portfolio of my website
+This is my portofolio website made with website template
-Refrenece from w3 resource